-Science outreach or popularization is nothing new, steaming from the nineteenth century improving of the printing press and the creation of the first mass media was the pionner of science dissemination.
+Science outreach or popularization is nothing new.
+Steaming from the nineteenth century improving of the printing press and the creation of the first mass media was the pionner of science dissemination.
 Nonetheless, the amount of data back then and nowadays is worlds apart and has resulted in an informational overload that is very hard to sort, even for informed individuals.
 As a consequence, the field of science communication has an indispensable moral and social role in today’s media, a role in which scientists must participate actively.

 LPRC counts with a team of experts in social media, website development and design, working tightly with professionals to bridge science and society.
-Our efforts, one the one hand, are targeting the public at large raising awareness towards geosciences, via showcasing of leading European research results of the field.
-On the other hand we also put special efforts on reaching out to the population of our closer environment, the outermost region of Macaronesia, in parallel to showcasing the research potential of this special region to Europe.
+Our efforts, on one hand, are targeting the public at large raising awareness towards geosciences, via showcasing of leading European research results of the field; while on the other hand we also put special efforts on reaching out to the population of our closer environment, the outermost region of Macaronesia, in parallel to showcasing the research potential of this special region to Europe.

-Examples of our work include Volcanoes Night I-II-III. and Macaronight, four Researchers` Night projects that were all initiated by LPRC and have been organized in row in the past few years showcasing the potential of the region.
+Examples of our work include Volcanoes Night I-II-III and Macaronight, four Researchers` Night projects that were all initiated by LPRC and have been organized in row in the past few years showcasing the potential of the region.